Good evening, Jayhawks!

 What I want you to know is — this is normal and good.
 In fact, it’s the reason you’re here.
 To explore and define your future.

 Certainly my own personal path was anything but straight.
 As a high school student, I was a good student, but I was more interested in racing motorcycles.
-I planned a career as a professional motorcycle racer.
+In fact, I planned a career as a professional motorcycle racer.

 But a few blown engines and big crashes convinced me that I probably needed another plan.
 The computer industry was just taking off, so I thought I might want to be an electrical engineer.
 A few days after high school graduation I put everything I owned in my car and moved to California, to the Silicon Valley, where I had an uncle in the business.